ukhsa-collaboration/SOMA/README.md

 # Introduction <a name="Introduction"></a>

-SOMA is a Nextflow pipeline designed to comprehensively assess metagenomic samples sequenced using the Oxford Nanopore (long-read) platform.
+SOMA is a Nextflow pipeline designed to comprehensively assess metagenomic samples sequenced using the Illumina (short-read) platform.

 The pipeline has two primary approaches to analysis:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1).
 Read-based taxonomic classification** - assign a taxonomic designation to individual sequencing reads.\